 On February 25, 2022, the CDC introduced COVID-19 Community Levels of low, medium, and high.
-Oak Park is now in the high level, as defined by 200 or more cases per 100,000 (we have 334) and new COVID-19 admissions population greater than 10 per 100,000 (we have 11 per 100,000).
-Our overall percent of staffed impatient beds occupied by COVID-19 patients is still less than 10% (Cook County reports 5.35% as of May 29), which is a 7.7% decrease from last week.
+Oak Park is now in the medium level, as defined by 200 or more new cases per 100,000 (we have 334) and new COVID-19 admissions per 100,000 population are less than 10 (we have 6).
+We expect Cook County to move into the medium level this week as well.
+Our overall percent of staffed inpatient beds occupied by COVID-19 patients is still less than 10% (Cook County reports 7.5% as of June 15), which is a 20.9% increase from last week.

-As Oak Park and Cook County enters its second week in high community levels, the health department wants to remind people of CDC's precautions which include:
+As Oak Park enters the medium community level, the health department wants to remind people of CDC's precautions which include:

-- Wear a mask indoors in public and on public transportation - Stay up-to-date with COVID-19 Vaccines - Get tested if you have symptoms - Take additional precautions if you, anyone in your household, or people you work with/serve are at high-risk for severe illness
+- Wear a mask indoors in public and on public transportation - Stay up-to-date with COVID-19 vaccines - Get tested if you have symptoms - Take additional precautions if you, anyone in your household, or people you work with/serve are at high-risk for severe illness